-For Americans it’s still a difficult country to visit, but for us Kiwis, we can fly there via Mexico, Canada or other Caribbean countries.
+For Americans it’s still a difficult country to visit, but for most other nationalities, including we Kiwis, we can fly there via Mexico, Canada or other Caribbean countries.

 They do exchange US dollars.
 I wasn’t aware of this and took Euros, which they also exchange.
 You can also tip in US dollars, but cannot buy anything in dollars (although we did see one vendor accepting them).

 But, as above, change them at the airport or port as doing it anywhere else risks being ripped off.
 Of course, if you know the exchange rate and you know you want CUCs you won’t get ripped off, and in fact can even get a better rate as these operators are not state employees.

 4. Can I use my credit card in Cuba?

 No. Cash is king in Cuba.
 If you plan to buy high ticket items like a box of cigars, expect to pay about $5-$30 per stick.
 My husband bought a box of 10 Romeo & Juliettas for CUC65.
 Also remember your duty-free allowances (see below)!

 5. Is there cell phone coverage in Cuba?

 Yes.
 My Vodafone is picking up Cuba Cell.
 I am sending texts which are being received, but I cannot receive return texts without using the ship’s WiFi.
 However I can send and receive phone calls – at some extortionate rate no doubt!